01 of 03

 Hike to Amir's Garden

 Amir Dialameh started his Griffith Park garden in 1971 after a major fire in the park, digging with a pick and shovel to carve out a little oasis in the scarred earth.
 He cared for it for 32 years.
-Today Amir is gone, but volunteers still care for his garden, and it's one of the best picnic spots in all of Los Angeles, with lots of flowering greenery and fantastic city views.
+Today Amir is gone, but volunteers still care for his creation, and it's one of the most charming picnic spots in all of Los Angeles, with lots of flowering greenery and fantastic city views.
 The garden is so well known that it has its own Facebook page and more information on its website.

 The hike starts near the Mineral Wells Picnic Area and is a mile round trip, with 275 feet of elevation change.
 You can find hiking details at Hikespeak.Continue to 2 of 3 below.